Qballjos/portainer_templates/README.md

-# WiP - Working on Portiner V2 Template after Forking from Qballjos - WiP
+# WiP - Portiner V2 Template after Forking from Qballjos - WiP

 Added more items from various other portainer templates, after searching the forks from Qballjos